Skip to content

 nikto -h https://example.com

-Use Nmap for port discovery, then feed results to Nikto.
-This catches web servers running on non-standard ports that a direct Nikto scan would miss.
+Run Nmap first to discover web ports, then feed the results to Nikto.
+This catches web services on non-standard ports that a default Nikto scan would miss.

 Getting started